Geo-R1/geo-r1/README.md

 > # processor need to be loaded from original model
 > processor = AutoProcessor.from_pretrained(ORI_MODEL_PATH)
 > ```
+> Note: If you encounter "to_dict()" error, please check the version of transformer package.
+Replace config.json using the one from orginal Qwen2.5-VL model might be a solution.

 ### FS-REC Task
-This task is a simplified version of GRES where the output is a single bounding box.
+This task is a simplified version of GREC where the output is a single bounding box.
 The evaluation is based on **IoU@0.5** and **IoU@0.7**.
 This is primarily tested on the **VRSBench** and **DIOR-RSVG** dataset.
 The evaluation results are typically generated in a rich JSON format for detailed analysis.

 **Example Evaluation Command (on VRSBench dataset):**
 ```bash